mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Resume the challenge and practicing queryselectorall.

 **Thoughts** I had an internet problem for 2 weeks and so I wasn't able to post my activities on GitHub and coding on-and-off.
 Now that I'm back I need to make the most of it for the rest of challenge days.

+### Day 71: Sep 10, 2019

+**Today's Progress**: More practicing queryselectorall.

+**Thoughts** Ok, so I start getting the first clue that I can access nodelist using queryselectorall.
+To be honest, I don't fully understand how nodelist works, but it can be a key to learn the true power of queryselectorall.
+Need more practice.